mkirkpat/cv/index.md

 ###### Responsibilities
 -	Delivered Channels Strategy for branch, working with the Deputy Government Chief Digital Officer and team, improving communications and engagement
--	Advocating for [https://www.digital.govt.nz/digital-government/strategy/strategy-summary/strategy-for-a-digital-public-service/](the Strategy for a Digital Public Service) ensuring teams work align to outcomes sought
+-	Advocating for [the Strategy for a Digital Public Service](https://www.digital.govt.nz/digital-government/strategy/strategy-summary/strategy-for-a-digital-public-service/) ensuring teams work align to outcomes sought
 -	Development of identity of the branch unit, promoting awareness, engagement
 -	Incorporating Te Reo Maori across key initiatives
 -	Part of interview panels building multi-disciplinary teams